tversteeg/wedding/content/schedule.md

 #### Evening

-After the long bus trip it would be nice to stretch our legs, this is a great time to visit Da Lat's famous evening market.
+After the long bus trip it would be nice to have some food and stretch our legs, this is a great time to visit Da Lat's famous evening market.

+## 11 January

+#### Morning

+We start the day with a nice breakfast at the local market.

+#### Midday

+After breakfast we'll visit a [mushroom-themed village](https://langnamdalat.com), yes you heard that right.

+#### Evening

+We'll have dinner at a very nice [hot-pot restauraunt](https://www.facebook.com/buffetraudalatleguda/) with some amazing views.

-## 11-12 January
+## 12 January

+#### Morning

+The second day is the day for some local [specialty breakfast](https://www.dalattrip.com/dalat-can-cake/).
+With full bellies we'll visit a [Buddhist temple](https://en.wikipedia.org/wiki/Linh_Phuoc_Pagoda) made from empty bottles.

+#### Midday

+The next event is a bit of a drive, so we'll bring some [nice lunch](https://www.happycow.net/reviews/banh-mi-chay-co-hoa-da-lat-197773).
+After eating a lot it's important to stay have enough fluids in your body for proper digestion, that's why the next event will be a [tea tour](https://caudatfarm.com/collections/tour-trai-nghiem).

-#### Surprise
+#### Evening

-These days are still a surprise, but we'll be having great food and see some amazing sight.
-Don't plan anything!
+The last evening where the big group will be together.

 ## 13 January